When searching databases, you'll need to have your search terms already picked out (no full sentences).

-Another helpful tip is to consider truncation.
-Truncation is the act of ending a search term at the point in the word where it could branch off into different endings.
-When you do this and place an asterisk () at the end, that tells the search to come up with results that have multiple endings for one root word.
-Truncation is a good way to broaden results if you're having trouble finding sources, but you want to use this with caution.
+Truncation is the act of ending a search term with an asterisk at the point in the word where it could branch off into different endings ("psych*" instead of "psychology, psychologist, psychological," etc.).
+This tells the database to come up with results that have multiple endings for one root word.
+Truncation is a good way to broaden results.

 Because the library pays for access to article databases, you will need to go through the library website to access them.
-If you are connecting to the databases from off-campus, you will also need to log in.
+When connecting to the databases, or using FIND IT!, from off-campus, you will also need to log in.

 When prompted, enter your last name, barcode number, and PIN into the login screen.
 Your barcode number is the number at the bottom of your library barcode, probably on the back of your University ID: